-Students can participate in one of the many study abroad programs the Knowlton School offers annually.
+Students are encouraged to participate in a Knowlton-led education abroad program during their time as a student.
+Knowlton programs are traditionally offered during academic breaks, allowing for the greatest flexibility and participation.
 Recent programs have taken place in Cuba, Chile, Ghana, Italy, Japan, Taiwan and multiple European countries, with a focus on topics from the development of modern architecture and landscape architecture to sustainable urban planning practices.

 Students may apply for one of the Knowlton School’s Architecture Research Travel Awards (ARTA) in order to pursue independent travel and research abroad.

 Many landscape architecture students pursue internship opportunities.
-Some landscape architecture students participate in a year-long cooperative education experience between their junior and senior years.
+Some landscape architecture students participate in a six- to nine-month cooperative education experience between their junior and senior years.

 Students are encouraged to pursue internships using resources such as the Knowlton School Career Fair and the Knowlton School's mentor program that connects students with professionals.

 Students can join the Student Chapter of the American Society of Landscape Architects (SCASLA) to connect with professionals and gain professional development through firm visits, portfolio and resume reviews, and mock interviews.